glue-viz/glue/doc/developer_guide/organization.rst

 As its name describes, this is the most important part of the Glue package.
 This defines the general classes for datasets, subsets, data collections, messages, layer artists, and other Glue concepts.
 On the other hand it does *not* define specific viewers or data readers.
-The code in this sub-pacakge is not concerned with specific graphical user interface (GUI) representations, and you could in principle develop a completely different GUI than the main Glue one making use of the Glue core code.
+The code in this sub-package is not concerned with specific graphical user interface (GUI) representations, and you could in principle develop a completely different GUI than the main Glue one making use of the Glue core code.
 You could even use :mod:`glue.core` to